soerum/linked-blog-starter-md/Faglig/HRCI/Talent Acquisition/3 Talent Acquisition Life Cycle.md

 			- ==Non-directive interviews== are less formal than ==directive interviews==. ==Semi-structured== is the balance between these two.
 			- ==Stress interviews== are interviews that place candidates in stressful situations.
 Especially useful for candidates that are applying for high-stress jobs.
 		- Become familiar with the different biases:
-			- Stereotyping is assuming something based on traits beyond our control.
+			- ==Stereotyping== is assuming something based on traits beyond our control
+			- ==Affect heuristic== is when we make decisions based on our emotional reactions, often not relevant to the job.
-			- Contrast effect is when every candidate gets compared to a single candidate, and this can go both ways.
+			- ==Contrast effect== is when every candidate gets compared to a single candidate, and this can go both ways.
+			- ==Availability heuristic== are when we remember vivid or memorable events as more vivid than they actually are.
+			- ==Distance bias== is when recruiters favor people and methods they are familiar with when working remotely.
+			- ==Horn effect== is the tendency to form an unfavourable opinion based on a single negative trait
-			- Nonverbal
+			- ==Nonverbal==
-			- Cultural noise is about saying what feels right instead of what you actually think.
+			- ==Cultural noise== is about saying what feels right instead of what you actually think.
-			- Central tendency is when we grade everything towards the middle of the score and are hesitant to rate too highly or lowly.
+			- ==Central tendency== is when we grade everything towards the middle of the score and are hesitant to rate too highly or lowly.
-			- Confirmation is about our expectations.
+			- ==Confirmation== is about our expectations.
-			- Halo effect is when we judge based on one trait and let it distracts us from others traits.
+			- ==Halo effect ==is when we judge based on one trait and let it distracts us from others traits.
-			- Affinity is about viewing those most similar to us in a better way.
+			- ==Affinity ==is about viewing those most similar to us in a better way.
 		- How do we avoid biases?
 			- Assemble a diverse interview panel.
 			- Be aware of laws and regulations
 			- Empower the interview panel and manage expectations and procedures beforehand.
 Should also be educated and trained beforehand regarding both bias and interviews.
 			- Have meetings beforehand where you agree upon what kind of candidate you are looking for.
 			- Standardise the process.
+	- **Evaluating Prospective Employees**
+		- ==Background and record checks== are common.
+These include credit checks, criminal background checks and motor vehicle record checks.
+		- Different test options:
+			- ==Paper/Pencil test== generally test for general aptitude or intelligence, integrity, personality type, language-fluency and job-specific knowledge.
+			- ==Medical tests== can include physical examination and drug tests.
+			- ==Hands-on tests== such as skills test, in-basket exercises, try-out, short-term consulting arrangement and review of previous work samples
+			- Some are allowed to use ==polygraph tests==, such as national security and defense, access to armored car services and working with pharmaceutical products.
+		- Bunch of stuff regarding eligibility to work in the U.S.
+		- Test reliability and test validity:
+			- ==Alternate-forms reliability== uses different measuring instruments and comparing the results.
+If the results are highly correlated, that indicates that the measuring tool being tested is reliable.
+			- ==Inter-rater reliability== measurements involve having people make judgments of content.
+This occurs most often in the hiring process in the context of interviews and performance evaluations.
+The degree to which two such people agree with one another is a measurement of inter-rater reliability.
+			- ==Test-retest reliability== measures how likely it is that a test taker would duplicate his or her performance at some other point in time.
+			- ==Split-half reliability== assesses the consistency of a test.
+Splits the test to see if the applicants perform equally well on the different parts of the test.
+			- ==Content validity== requires that a job assessment actually tests skills that are relevant to the job for which the candidate is applying.
+			- Criterion validity focuses on whether particular test measurements correspond to other specific measurements or particular traits. ==Predictive validity== is a type of criterion validity, if the results of that test correspond with the results from similar criterion sampled at a later point. ==Concurrent validity== is another type of criterion validity, if the outcomes of the test are consistent with the outcomes of other measurements conducted at the same time.
+			- ==Construct validity== determines whether a test measures what it is supposed to measure